ryanbehr/csrosa/README.md

 csrosa
 ======

- An Open-source platform for data collection on windows phone
+ This is an javarosa .net library for windows PCs